MasakazuKadoshita/mcmc/doc/overview.md

 We'll design MCMC devices in top-down way, and implement them in bottom-up way.
 We suppose simple RISC architecture that has 5 pipeline stages MPU which execute instructions.

-### General Computer architecture
+### von Neumann architecture
+We generally use Computers of von Neumann architecture.
+To be show von Neumann architecture.

+### RISC archtecture
-To be described general computer architecture.
+To be show RISC architecture.

 ### 5 papeline stages RISC
 We show 5 papeline stages below.